 Good to know: The main disadvantage of iAmsterdam city card is that you still have to pre-book timed entry to some of the most popular attractions yourself.
 Plus, this card currently doesn’t include the Van Gogh Museum.

-Amsterdam is a rather big city.
-And while the city center is walkable, the distances between some of the main places of interest quickly add up.
-So if you want to see a lot without getting exhausted, it’s often better to take public transport for some of the bigger distances.
+Amsterdam’s city center is very walkable, but the distances between some of the main places of interest quickly add up.
+So if you want to see a lot without getting exhausted, try to group the places you visit by location and/or take public transport for bigger distances.

 A lot depends on where you are staying, how much time you have in the city, and what you plan to see and do each day.
 But the public transport system in Amsterdam is really efficient so don’t hesitate to use it.
 Taxis are quite expensive and usually not as fast as a tram, a ferry, or a metro.

 If you just take a tram occasionally, you can simply scan your debit card, credit card, or smartphone directly on the tram (don’t forget to scan it again when you leave!).
-If you are planning on taking public transport more often, instead of buying tickets for each ride, it’s better to get a public transport ticket for the duration of your stay.
+If you are planning on taking public transport more often, it’s better to get a public transport ticket for the duration of your stay.
 It’s valid on all buses, trams, metros, and ferries, and makes sightseeing in Amsterdam so much simpler.
 In addition, you can also download the GVB App which will make navigating the city even easier.

 7. Explore the canals